radicle-dev/old.radicle.xyz/content/docs/what-is-radicle.rst

 - ``rad patch propose`` : Propose that a commit be merged into a project
 - ``rad patch accept`` : Merge a patch

-Radicle was designed to make it easy to create new utilities and apps, or modify existing ones.
-If you want bug reports to necessarily have "How to reproduce" sections, or if you want patches that touch certain directories to be deemed invalid and immediately rejected, or if you want only certain people to be allowed to open issues, you can do all that.
+Radicle was designed to make it easy to create new utilities, or modify existing ones.
+If you want to require that bug reports have "How to reproduce" sections, or if you want patches touching certain directories to be deemed invalid and immediately rejected, or if you want to allow only certain people to open issues, you can do all that.
 However, this involves programming in the Radicle language, for which documentation is still lacking.